What is Julefrokost? The Danish Christmas Lunch

 Tips for Eating Julefrokost in Danish Restaurants

-• Book at least one month in advance.
-Popular restaurants accept reservations up to roughly 120 days in advance.
-Getting a seat without reservation is very challenging.
+- Book at least one month in advance.
+Popular Danish restaurants serving Julefrokost accept reservations up to roughly 120 days in advance.
+Getting a seat without a reservation is very challenging.

-• Julefrokost is a long-dining Danish culinary experience that takes hours.
+- Julefrokost is a traditional Danish culinary experience that lasts for at least 2-3 hours.
 Take it slow and do not rush.

-• Tipping for Julefrokost is not mandatory but is encouraged.
-If the restaurant includes a service fee in the bill, skip tipping.
+- Tipping for Julefrokost is not mandatory but is encouraged.
+If the restaurant includes a service fee in the bill, skip adding a tip.

 How to dress for Julefrokost?